Yaoyao-Hao/Handwriting_codec/README.md

 # Handwriting_code
 ## Overview
-This repository contains the code for the paper "Cortical representation of multidimensional handwriting movement" (unpublished).
+This repository contains the code for the paper Wang et al., 2025 "Cortical representation of multidimensional handwriting movement and implications for neuroprostheses".

 ## Installation
 Clone this repository, change into the project directory, and install with 'pip install .'.
 Feel free to contact us if you encounter any installation issues.